 Add those up and you arrive at a grand total of 50 square feet.

-Please note, most granite companies include the lineal foot of edging for the backsplash.
-So don't enter this in unless you know they charge for the polishing of the backsplash.
+****Please note, most granite companies include the lineal foot of edging for the backsplash.
+So don't include this unless you know they charge for the polishing of the backsplash.****